 William Drake was pressed in May 1794 and taken to the guard ship Cambridge.
 However, he was soon transferred to the Perseus and rated ‘able-bodied’ (i.e. a first-rate sailor) within a month, which suggests he had accepted his situation with some degree of willingness.
 Able-bodied status also required at least two years’ experience of being at sea, which means William must have worked on the open waves before starting his naval career.
-He was transferred to HMS Anson a razéed 44-gun frigate* under the command of Captain Durham on 26 November.
-It also appears that he fell into the free-wheeling sailor’s life when off duty; he was listed as under treatment for a venereal disease in 1796, paying the hefty sum of 15 shillings for a cure.
-But it was not all bad news that year as William was also promoted to quartermaster’s mate, a job that required him to assist the quartermaster whose main duties at sea involved steering the ship and keeping time.
+He was transferred to Anson a razéed 44-gun frigate* under the command of Captain Durham on 26 November.
+He appears to have fallen into a free-wheeling sailor’s life when off duty, being listed as under treatment for a venereal disease in 1796 and paying the hefty sum of 15 shillings for a cure.
+However, it was not all bad news that year as William was also promoted to quartermaster’s mate, a job that required him to assist the quartermaster whose main duties at sea involved steering the ship and keeping time.

 *Anson was launched in September 1781 and had recently been razéed when William came aboard.
 A razéed ship has had a deck removed to increase manoeuvrability and performance, and it often occurred with older two-deck ships of the line that were no longer considered powerful enough for main fleet action.